architect/functions/_changelog.md

 ### Added

 - `@architect/functions` is faster and leaner than ever, now about 425KB (down from ~950KB).
-This means even faster cold starts.
+This means even faster cold starts and overall performance!
+- Added `rawBody` property, handy for use with external libraries that may need access to the raw body contents for things like signing

 ### Changed